 The Analysis of Impediments is an integral component of the fair housing planning process and consists of a review of both public and private barriers to housing choice.
 It involves a comprehensive inventory and assessment of the conditions, practices, laws, and policies that impact housing choice within a jurisdiction.
 It provides documentation of existing, perceived and potential fair housing concerns, and specific action strategies designed to mitigate or eliminate obstacles to housing choice for the residents.
 The Analysis is intended to serve as a strategic planning and policy development resource for local decision makers, staff, service providers, the private sector, and community leaders in the City.
-As such, this Analysis of Impediments will ultimately serve as the foundation for fair housing planning in the City.
-The long-term objective of this Analysis of Impediments to Fair Housing Choice is to make fair housing choice a reality for residents through the prevention of discriminatory housing practices.
+As such, this Analysis of Impediments will ultimately serve as the foundation for fair housing choice is to make fair housing choice a reality for residents through the prevention of discriminatory housing practices.